The main content of this page starts here

 The status of "digital sequence information" ("DSI") on genetic resources under international law is controversial.
 Countries that have regulated access to their genetic resources fear that the free use of published sequence data can undermine benefit-sharing regulations.

-Even in 2018, the CBD Contracting Parties were unable to reach an agreement.
-Whether or not "DSI" is to be considered synonymous with genetic resources and whether or not the use of DSI causes benefit sharing obligations remained a matter of dispute.
-Parties agreed on a science based discussion process aimed at overcoming the divergence of views at the upcoming UN-Biodiversity Conference in the context of the adoption of the post 2020 Global Biodiversity Framework.
+Since the CBD Contracting Parties were unable to reach an agreement on a definition or concept of DSI, it remains to be a placeholder term.
+In 2018, Parties agreed on a science based discussion process aimed at overcoming the divergence of views at the upcoming UN-Biodiversity Conference in the context of the adoption of the post 2020 Global Biodiversity Framework.

-Goal C and action goal 13 are important on the subject of access to genetic resources and fair and equitable benefit-sharing: It includes the sharing of benefits both for the use of genetic resources and for digital sequence information and traditional knowledge in connection with genetic resources, andcalls for a significant increase in the Benefit sharing targeted by 2030.
-For more information on the text and key decisions, see www.cbd.int/article/cop15-final-text-kunming-montreal-gbf-221222.
+Regarding ABS, Goal C and action target 13 are important: They include the sharing of benefits for the use of genetic resources, for traditional knowledge associated with genetic resources and for digital sequence information on genetic resources.
+It calls for a significant increase in benefit sharing by 2030.

 Contact